build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 description: "Migrating a SQL Server database to the cloud is similar to migrating a database to a new server.
 The cloud can simplify the process through the use of managed services such as AWS Lightsail."
 tags:
     - tutorials
-    - MS SQL Server
+    - ms-sql-server
-    - Migration
+    - migration
-    - AWS Lightsail
+    - aws-lightsail
 authorGithubAlias: spara
 authorName: "Sophia Parafina"
 date: 2023-08-09